- Placement inventories and tests help us to make sure you get started in the courses that are right for you.

 The College expects all students will fulfill all degree requirements.
 Students who anticipate not being able to meet a degree requirement because of a documented disability should contact Disability Services at (507) 222-4080.

 Before you can register for a math course at Carleton, we need to determine your math placement level.
 Please complete the math placement process by August 1, if you intend to take a math course this fall.
+If you need guidance on which exam to take, please refer to the Calculus Placement Decision Tree.

 You do not need to take a math placement exam if you: